 Long Term Biological Monitoring at Reference Streams

-The Vermont Department of Environmental Conservation (DEC) is conducting long term monitoring of twelve “sentinel” streams in Vermont.
-These reference streams are widely variable in terms of size (4.6-510 km2), elevation (110-1920 ft) and geographical separation.
-Most are in watersheds that have significant protection against impacts from anthropogenic activity, and all but one has a watershed with greater than 90% combined forest and wetland (based on 2011 land use/land cover data, Table 8).
-Five of these sentinel streams are included in the US Environmental Protection Agency (EPA) Regional Monitoring Network of high-quality reference streams throughout New York and New England (U.S. EPA, 2016).
+The Vermont Department of Environmental Conservation (VTDEC) conducts long term monitoring at twelve “sentinel” streams in Vermont.
+These reference streams are widely variable in terms of size (4.6-510 km2), elevation (34-589 m) and geographical separation.
+Most are in watersheds that have substantial protected lands, such as Green Mountain National Forest or Vermont Wildlife Management Areas, and all but one has a watershed with greater than 90% combined forest and wetland (based on 2016 land use/land cover data, Table 8).
+Six of these sentinel streams are included in the US Environmental Protection Agency (EPA) Regional Monitoring Network of high-quality reference streams throughout New York and New England (U.S. EPA 2016).

-By focusing on streams with negligible prospects for development or land use change, DEC hopes to be able to isolate long-term impacts related to climate change.
-Many of these streams have monitoring data going back to the 1990s, and all are currently being monitored on an annual basis for water chemistry, physical habitat, water temperature, and biological condition.
-Numerous sites are also being gaged for stream discharge, air temperature, and fish community health.
-Through this monitoring, one of DEC’s key goals is to gain a better understanding of how climate-induced changes in water quality, temperature and hydrology lead to long-term alterations in biological communities.
+By focusing on streams with negligible prospects for development or land use change, VTDEC hopes to be able to isolate long term impacts related to climate change.
+Many of these streams have monitoring data going back to the 1990’s, and all are currently being monitored on an annual basis for water chemistry, physical habitat, water temperature, and macroinvertebrate community condition.
+Many of these sites are also being monitored for stream discharge, air temperature, and fish community composition.
+Through this work, VTDEC seeks to gain a better understanding of how climate-induced changes in water quality, temperature and hydrology lead to long-term alterations in biological communities.

-One of DEC’s longest running sentinel stream sites is at Ranch Brook in Stowe, Vermont.
-With a drainage area of 10 km2 and an elevation of 1240 ft, it is one of the smallest and most pristine sentinel streams.
-Ranch Brook has a record of annual macroinvertebrate community data and a continually operated stream gage since 2000, and has served as a focal point for early analyses on the DEC sentinel network.
+One of DEC’s longest running sentinel streams is Ranch Brook in Stowe, VT.
+With a drainage area of 10 km2 and an elevation of 381 m, it is one of the smallest and most pristine sentinel streams.
+Ranch Brook has annual macroinvertebrate community data, and a continually operated stream gage that has been collecting data since 2000, and has served as a focal point for early analyses on the VTDEC sentinel network.

-Vermont DEC collects macroinvertebrate community samples from stream reaches during an annual index period that runs from September 1st through mid-October.
-Samples are sorted and identified in the laboratory, and DEC biologists use population data, as well as a number of community variables (called metrics) to assess stream health.
+VTDEC biologists collect macroinvertebrate community samples from stream reaches during an annual index period that runs from September 1st through mid-October.
+Utilizing this relatively short period of time allows for insects and other invertebrates to be captured at comparable sizes and life stages each year.
+Samples are sorted and identified in the laboratory, and biologists use population data, as well as several community variables (called metrics) to assess stream health.
 These metrics cover many aspects of community structure and function, including density, biodiversity, tolerance to pollution and ecological feeding habits.

 Metric values are compared to established thresholds determined from historical statewide data.
-DEC recognizes five stream community types that result from variation in stream size, gradient, and habitat; Small High Gradient (SHG), Medium High Gradient (MHG), Warm Water Moderate Gradient (WWMG), Hybrid Low Gradient (HLG), and Slow Low Gradient (SLG).
+VTDEC recognizes five stream community types that result from variation in stream size, gradient, and habitat; Small High Gradient (SHG), Medium High Gradient (MHG), Warm Water Moderate Gradient (WWMG), Hybrid Low Gradient (HLG), and Slow Low Gradient (SLG).
 Metric thresholds can vary by stream type, and outcomes are used to determine an assessment rating for community health, using a tiered scale ranging from Poor to Excellent (VTDEC, 2017).
-In addition to assessment ratings, this report chooses to focus on three key macroinvertebrate metrics used in assessment determinations.
+Ratings of Very Good to Excellent represent communities at or near the expected natural condition.
+In addition to assessment ratings, this report focuses on three key macroinvertebrate metrics used in assessment determinations.
 Ephemeroptera, Plecoptera and Trichoptera (EPT) Richness is a measure of the diversity of water quality sensitive taxa (Ephemeroptera, Odonata and Trichoptera (EOT) richness is used in low gradient streams).
-Total Density is the number of organisms per square meter, and previous analyses at Ranch Brook suggest that this metric reacts strongly and quickly to extreme flow events.
-Biotic Index (BI) is a metric that demonstrates the macroinvertebrates community’s sensitivity to pollution and/or enrichment, and is correlated with stream thermal regimes (Hilsenhoff, 1987; Hilsenhoff, 1988).
+Total Density is the number of organisms per square meter.
+Previous analyses at sentinel sites show that this metric reacts strongly and quickly to extreme flow events.
+Biotic Index (BI) is a metric that demonstrates the macroinvertebrates community’s sensitivity to pollution and/or enrichment, and is correlated with stream thermal regimes (Hilsenhoff 1987; Hilsenhoff 1988).

-Abiotic data related to stream habitat is collected in conjunction with biology and is used to help explain biological community condition.
-While water quality and habitat data are collected annually, a primary focus at sentinel streams has been the collection of temperature and hydrological data.
-Several sentinel sites have been co-located with USGS gaging stations, and DEC has set up stream gages on several others.
-DEC scientists have also recently begun to use time-lapse cameras to help to visually monitor flow levels, and to track the mobilization of substrate during high flow events.
-Year-round water temperature data is collected at all twelve sentinel sites, and DEC has initiated an effort to add air temperature monitoring at many locations.
+Climate change is predicted to cause increased average air temperatures and an increase in the frequency of heavy precipitation events (Henson 2019, Easterling et al. 2017).
+In turn, it is expected that this will lead to warmer stream temperatures and more variability in discharge, including drought conditions and increased extreme flow events.
+In addition to annual information on macroinvertebrate community health, a primary focus at sentinel streams has been the collection of temperature and hydrological data.
+Several sentinel sites have been co-located with USGS gauging stations, and VTDEC has installed stream gages on several others.
+VTDEC biologists have also begun to use time-lapse cameras to help to visually monitor flow levels, and to track the mobilization of substrate during high flow events.
+Year-round water temperature data is collected at all twelve sentinel sites, in addition to riparian air temperature at ten locations.

-Figure 27 shows 2017 results for overall assessment ratings, as well as the results for three key metrics used to assess biological condition.
+Figure 28 shows the 2018 results for overall assessment ratings, as well as the results for three key metrics used to assess biological condition.
 Sentinel sites are grouped by stream type and are compared to average results from a statewide survey of randomly selected streams sampled from 2013 to 2017.
-Threshold values indicating minimum criteria for “Good” biological condition (Class B(2)) in Vermont streams is also displayed.
-Results from Ranch Brook include samples taken at both the beginning and end of the 2017 fall index period.
+Threshold values indicating minimum criteria for “Good” biological condition (Class B(2); VTDEC 2017) in Vermont streams are also displayed.
+Results from Ranch Brook include samples taken at both the beginning and end of the 2018 fall index period.

 Long Term Trends

-While several sentinel sites have been added by DEC since 2012 in an effort to increase the strength of the long-term monitoring program, eight of the sites have biological monitoring data going back to 2003 or earlier (Figure 28).
-Through this data set, DEC hopes to be able to observe any emergent trends that may be related to climate change or other large-scale factors.
+While several sentinel sites were added by VTDEC since 2012 in an effort to increase the strength of the long-term monitoring program, eight of the sites have biological monitoring data going back to 2003 or earlier (Figure 31).
+Through this data set, VTDEC hopes to be able to observe any emergent trends that may be related to climate change or other large-scale environmental factors.

 The richness of sensitive EPT taxa appears to have remained relatively steady over time at most sentinel sites.
 Ranch Brook is a small and relatively low productivity stream.
 It has slightly lower EPT richness than most other sentinel streams, and all community samples since 2000 have had EPT richness between 20 and 26.